-Olivia Stanton, trained at Byam School of Art (now part of Central Saint Martins), London from 1973-77.
-Olivia's work is sophisticated and visually stunning.
-The authority of Olivia's work transmits from an astonishingly matt paint surface, the matt surface exudes a calm that draws the viewer in to take a closer look.
-The colour and control are sure and confident, these are pieces that get better and better and just keep on giving and will last the test of time.
+Olivia Stanton (b.1949) trained at Byam School of Art (now part of Central Saint Martins), London from 1973-77 under the tutelage of Wynn Jones and Bill Jacklin.
+Her work uses rich colour to fuse moments of bold geometry with hints of natural form, creating sophisticated and visually stunning paintings.
+The authority of the work transmits from an astonishingly matt paint surface, that exudes calmness and draws the viewer in to take a closer look.

 Olivia’s work is strongly rooted in the history of British landscape painting.
 Influences include Ivon Hitchens, Paul Nash, R B Kitaj, Gillian Ayres and further back to Gaugin, all for their bold use of colour.
 She also cites the influence of Japanese wood blocks – ‘I like the way they organise black’.
 In France she lived near a route that took her up into the Pyrenees Mountains and now returned to the UK, there is a lane that leads her to the sea in West Sussex.
 She is in awe of nature, its wildness and wonders.

 Conscious that she does not want to tell us what to see, she prefers to share what she sees and let the work speak for itself.
 It is perhaps not surprising then that the titles of her work may not relate directly to the piece itself, but an event happening at the time of its creation.
 ‘Passing Go’, for example, is a nod to the start of the Iraq war.

 The space between shapes and the tilt of a line is the difference between a painting that is dynamic or passive.
 These intense paintings are packed with precision and decision, taking months to form.
 They are enticing labyrinths of colour and form that draw you in, they are a gratifying place to immerse and admire the brilliance of picture-making.